hterner/Modalisation_Creately_Project/README.md

 # Modalisation_Creately_Project
-Dimensional modeling of the vehicle rental
+Dimensional modeling of the vehicle rental service